Frederick Discrimination Attorney Protects Maryland Employers and Employees

 So if you have questions or concerns about state or federal anti-discrimination laws, or are thinking of filing a claim, it is important to speak to a seasoned Frederick discrimination attorney like Joyce E. Smithey as soon as possible.

-How Frederick Discrimination Lawyer Joyce E. Smithey Can Help
+How Frederick Discrimination Attorney Joyce E. Smithey Can Help

-Joyce E. Smithey is a seasoned Frederick discrimination attorney who represents employers and employees in Maryland in situations involving allegations of employment discrimination.
+Joyce E. Smithey is a seasoned Frederick discrimination lawyer who represents employers and employees in Maryland in situations involving allegations of employment discrimination.
 With nearly two decades of targeted legal experience, Joyce E. Smithey and her talented team are equipped to handle the following tasks in your discrimination case:

 - Provide sage advice – Joyce E. Smithey can work closely with employers to develop policies to remain in compliance with federal and state anti-discrimination laws.
 She can also counsel employers on EEOC compliance and claim prevention.
 She can meet with clients who are employees who believe that they have been discriminated against and determine if they have a viable Maryland discrimination claim.